PetabyteBrain/Home-Automation/Modules/KeychainStorage/ModuleDescription.md

 you need these things to be able to build this Module:

 #### Hardware:
-1. Two or more Esp32 boards (atleast 2 for the button trigger and for the Extension cord one, if needed more can be used but the code needs to be adjusted for the amount)
+1. Two or more Esp32 boards (atleast 2 for the button trigger(Server-side) and for the Extension cord one(Client-side), if needed more can be used but the code needs to be adjusted for the amount)
 2. Breadboard
 3. Jumpercables for Breadboard
 4. LEDs to show status (green, Blue, Red)